rogerpence/css-custom-properties/README.md

 * CSS customer property names can quickly spiral out of control.
 Give some thought to effective CSS property naming conventions.

-* If the same property name is declared globally and as a scoped variable, the scoped variable applies (to its given scope).
+* If the same property name is declared globally and as a scoped property, the scoped property applies (to its given scope).

 #### CSS custom properties and JavaScript